Mi Árbol y Yo

 Hace veintitantos años

-Cuando yo solo era un niño
+Siendo yo apenas un niño

 Aquel que broto y el tiempo paso